teuben/QAC/README.md

 QAC provides a set of functions that mostly call CASA tools and tasks to help you combining data from a single dish and interferometer.
-QAC hides some of the complexity of writing CASA scripts and provide a simple interface to array combination tools and tasks in CASA.
+QAC hides some of the complexity of writing CASA scripts and provide a simpler interface to array combination tools and tasks in CASA.

+An alternative abbreviation to QAC: Quick Access to CASA.

 This project was conceived alongside the TP2VIS project, where it was used to provide an easier way to call CASA, and perform regression tests.
 We still keep these within QAC as they are not distributed with [TP2VIS](https://github.com/tp2vis/distribute).
 In an earlier version these functions were called QTP.
-We also use QAC for an ngVLA design study.
+We also used QAC for an ngVLA design study, and was matured during the DC2019 project to deal with the new style CASA6/python3.

 See the
 [INSTALL](INSTALL.md)